bryanwb/sellsword/README.md

 alias ssw='source $(which ssw)'
 ```

 ## Configuration

 Sellsword knows about a few applications by default but these can be overriden

 .ssw/
      app_name/
-             app_name.ssw  # this is just a yaml file, .ssw extension is used to avoid conflicts
+             app_name-env.ssw  # this is just a yaml file, .ssw extension is used to avoid conflicts
                            # with the application's own configuration files